 On March 3rd, I traveled to Huntington, NY for the first stop on former Governor Mitt Romney's No Apology book tour.
 Having volunteered to help run the event, I obtained a high level of access to what took place, and I offer some thoughts, and photos.

-explain that he was in Gov. Romney's car in route to the signing, wanting to know if I could find the Romneys some dinner.
+The book signing was in the evening, but for me, it memorably began at around 4pm, when, still at work, an area code (617) call flashed on my phone.
+From college, I knew that this was a Boston call--but I didn’t expect to answer to hear someone named “Will” explain that he was in Gov. Romney's car in route to the signing, wanting to know if I could find the Romneys some dinner.
 After a few seconds of "?!?."
 I responded that while very honored, I was still 40 miles away from Huntington, and would not really be able to help out in that way.

 I volunteered with the Free and Strong America PAC to help run the book signing the day before.
 With no previous contact with FSAPAC or Gov. Romney (unless a yard sign, still in my brownstone window, counts), I had no idea what to expect.

 Unless you live in a very blue neighborhood in a very blue state, you might not understand why going to see a prominent GOP leader near home might feel somewhat…STRANGE?
 It also begged a number of questions, such as why start the book tour in a NYC suburb; and would anyone else show up?
+I also wondered what Gov. Romney would be like in person.

-Answers to these question started arriving even before I reached Book Revue when the driver of the taxi who would take me from the train station to the event and even the other passenger in the taxi knew who of the signing, seemed to be curious about Gov. Romney--the IHGTR, is he going to run
+Answers to these question started arriving even before I reached Book Revue when the driver of the taxi who would take me from the train station to the event and even the other passenger in the taxi knew who of the signing, seemed to be curious about Gov. Romney--the IHGTR, is he going to run, question.

 By 7 pm, about 500 people were at the Book Revue store.
-Shortly thereafter, Gov. Romney came out from the back of the store to loud applause, introduced Ann Romney, and spoke for about ten minutes, and offered a short overview of No Apology
+Shortly thereafter, Gov. Romney came out from the back of the store to loud applause, introduced Ann Romney, and spoke for about ten minutes, and offered a short overview of No Apology, and why it was written.

 I would estimate that 400 of the 500 people at the event waited to get books signed, and that with multiple purchases, Gov. Romney actually signed close to 1000 books.